 - First, Build a Burn Plan.
 Take your burn rate for the last 4 months, and average it.
 Then roll it forward and see how many months it will last.
 Then see how much increasing the burn by X% decreases your runway.
 Solve for the amount of burn per month equal to the runway you think you need.
 And ideally, add a buffer of say 3-4 months of runway.

-- The, Set a Burn Rate Budget for Each and Every Month With The Team — And Review It Weekly.
-If the burn budget is say $200k for this month, make sure everyone knows how you are tracking weekly.
+- Then, Set a Burn Rate Budget for Each and Every Month With The Team — And Review It Weekly.
+If the burn budget is, say, $200k for this month, make sure everyone knows how you are tracking weekly.
 This will produce magic.
 Instead of everyone naturally acting a bit selfish to protect their asks — they’ll act like a team.
 They’ll automatically prioritize when and how to make hires, expenses, etc. to fit the budget for each month.
 Sales will know that one hire can wait.
 Marketing will put off a campaign that probably won’t perform as well at least for a month or two.
-Engineer will wait until next quarter to make that hire, if they don’t really need her right now.
+Engineering will wait until next quarter to make that hire, if they don’t really need her right now.
 Etc. etc.

 - As Revenue Goes Up, You Can Burn More Each Month.
 At least a little.
 So relief does come.
 The burn rate budget just forces everyone on the team, as a team, to sequence exactly when during the year various expenses will be incurred.